Publication of supervisory data

-The Pillar 3 information comprises three ratios for all SIs and, since 2017, templates that SIs are required to publish pursuant to Part Eight of the CRR (please note that for some SIs organised as groups, templates are published at financial holding company level while for others they are published at the subsidiary bank level).
-For the end-2017 reference date, the ECB published template EU OV1 (Overview of risk weighted assets), while for the end-2018 reference date, the ECB published the LCR (Liquidity Coverage Ratio) disclosure template (EU LIQ1).
+The Pillar 3 information comprises key solvency, leverage and (as of year-end 2020) liquidity coverage ratios for all significant institutions and one or more selected disclosure templates from Part Eight of the CRR.
+For the end-2017 reference date, the ECB published template EU OV1 (Overview of risk-weighted assets), while for the end-2018 reference date, the ECB published the liquidity coverage ratio (LCR) disclosure template (EU LIQ1).
 For the end-2019 reference date, the ECB published Template A on encumbered and unencumbered assets and Template B on collateral received pursuant to Commission Delegated Regulation (EU) 2017/2295.
-The ratios and the data in the table are neither endorsed nor approved by the ECB and are subject to review when they differ from the ratios submitted by the SIs as part of their COREP submissions.
+The ratios and the data in the table are neither endorsed nor approved by the ECB and are subject to review when they differ from the ratios submitted by significant institutions as part of their regulatory reporting.

 |1) According to Commission Implementing Regulation (EU) No 2016/428 and Commission Implementing Regulation (EU) No 2016/322 banks are required to report the leverage ratio and the liquidity coverage ratio components, starting from the third quarter of 2016.|